 (6) The Department shall evaluate each completed application by awarding preference points as established by this rule.

-(7) An application will receive 1 point for each preference that the application meets.
+(7) An application will receive one (1) point for each preference that the application meets.

 (8) An application will receive a final score that is the total of the application’s points.